census-instrumentation/opencensus-website/content/quickstart/go/tracing.md

 ## Requirements
 - Go 1.9 or above
-- Google Cloud Platform account and project
-- Google Stackdriver Tracing enabled on your project
+- Zipkin as our choice of metrics backend: we are picking it because it is free, open source and easy to setup

 {{% notice tip %}}
-For assistance setting up Stackdriver, [Click here](/codelabs/stackdriver) for a guided codelab.
+For assistance setting up Zipkin, [Click here](/codelabs/zipkin) for a guided codelab.

+You can swap out any other exporter from the [list of Go exporters](/guides/exporters/supported-exporters/go)
 {{% /notice %}}

 ## Installation

 OpenCensus: `go get go.opencensus.io/*`

-Stackdriver exporter: `go get contrib.go.opencensus.io/exporter/stackdriver`
+Zipkin exporter: `go get go.opencensus.io/exporter/zipkin`

 ## Getting Started